xaur/proposal/propsals/proposal-draft.md

 Main activities so far have been creating content in Arabic, growing social media presence, and organizing/attending events to build our network of connections and search for talent.

-### Creating Arabic content
+### Created Arabic content

+- translated [8 key articles](https://insaf01.github.io/decred-arabic/) including Decred [Technical Brief](https://decred.org/dcr_technical_brief.pdf) and [Business Brief](https://decred.org/brief/)

+- translated [23 issues](https://insaf01.github.io/decred-journal-ar/) of Decred Journal and [5 issues](https://insaf01.github.io/politeia-digest-ar/) of Politeia Digest

-The goal here is to build a set of educational videos about Decred technology.
-So far we have made videos about [History of Money](https://youtu.be/OFONdBbYbBc), [Decred's History and Roadmap](https://youtu.be/_7Ae_Klwqo0), [Decred's Hybrid System](https://youtu.be/k6xXL_ttSDI), as well as translated Exitus' Staking Tutorial and a few short pitches.
+- produced original educational videos about Decred technology: [History of Money](https://youtu.be/OFONdBbYbBc), [Decred's History and Roadmap](https://youtu.be/_7Ae_Klwqo0), [Decred's Hybrid System](https://youtu.be/k6xXL_ttSDI)

+- created Arabic subtitles for some key videos including Exitus' Staking Tutorial and a few short video pitches of Decred

+You can check the full list by searching for "Arabic" in the [translations index](https://github.com/decredcommunity/translations/blob/master/index.md).

 ### Events